 McSweeney’s mourns the passing of Paul La Farge, a brilliant writer, teacher, and scholar.
 We were lucky to publish an early novel by Paul called The Facts of Winter, and he contributed often to our Quarterly and The Believer.
-We will be publishing tributes to Paul throughout the week.
 He was one of the most gentle and genuine of colleagues, and we miss him dearly.

 My favorite memory of Paul is when we were all very young, and he lived in San Francisco in an apartment of artistic friends they called Paraffin House.
 I forget why—a sign they stole somewhere?
 It was the kind of generous, joyous bohemian life I’d come to San Francisco to find.
 And Paul brought me into it.
 His intelligence and talent were evident to the world, but his kindness is what everyone will remember.

 — Andrew Sean Greer, author of Less is Lost